quezlow/DungeonCore/Docs/DESIGN_CANON.md

 serialized slot for the same reason, and this one falls back to `Shader.Find` only so the editor is forgiving.

+**THE OCCLUSION QUESTION IS ANSWERED, AND THE ANSWER IS CLEAN.** It was the one thing about this system that could not be settled from source -- a halo with no occlusion brightens the wall cap beside it and the opaque void behind that, so a radius wider than the rock is thick would glow through into the space on the far side.
+Tested by looking, with a lamp set hard against a wall with real rock behind it, and at the shipped radius it does not leak: the rock beside the flame catches light, which is correct, and nothing appears on the other side.

+**So the baked per-light shadow masks recorded above are PARKED, not owed.**
+That upgrade was conditional on this going the other way.
+A later session finding a lamp with no occlusion must not read that as work outstanding and build it; the mitigation is radius discipline, it was measured, and it holds.
+Reopen only if a lamp is ever seen to bleed -- and then suspect the radius before the architecture.

-**STAGE 2 IS FENCED, and the fence is the point.** Road lamps, dormant site torches lit by a claim, dwarven hold lights, and the holy blue are all DECIDED but not built: engine first, one light seen in the dark, then the hundreds.
-This is the art guide's validate-one-before-batching rule applied to a system rather than to a sprite, and it is bought cheaply -- the occlusion question above cannot be answered from source at all, only by looking.
-Stage 2's decisions, recorded so they are not re-argued:
+**STAGE 2 IS UNBLOCKED, and the fence did its job.** Road lamps, dormant site torches lit by a claim, dwarven hold lights, and the holy blue were all DECIDED at the outset and deliberately not built: engine first, one light seen in the dark, then the hundreds.
+That is the art guide's validate-one-before-batching rule applied to a system rather than to a sprite, and it earned its keep -- stage 1 took three amendments to reach a lamp that lights anything, every one of which would have had to be chased across several hundred road lamps instead of five braziers.
+Stage 2's decisions stand as confirmed; they are a build order now, not open questions:

 - Road lamps on the centreline every eight cells, `Trunk` and `Spur` only, spawned on segment reveal (the `SpawnSiteDecor` pattern). `Lane` is inside